eheyne/NewLifeChurch/README.md

 ## Development

+Running `grunt` will build assets and copy them to the dist folder so that they can be distributed.

-Running `grunt` will build assets and serve them from a static web server.
+Running `npm run serve` will run the default `grunt` task and serve the files from the `dist` folder with a static web server.

 ### JSHint